jundalisay/superb/content/en/research/montesquieu/spirit-of-the-laws/book-12/chapter-4.md

-+++
+---
+title: "The Four Kinds of Crimes"
+heading: "Chapter 4"
+weight: 2
+image: "/covers/spirit.jpg"
+author: "Montesquieu"
-title= "The Four Kinds of Crimes" heading= "Chapter 4" date= 2015-09-29 image= "/covers/spirit.jpg" description= "Liberty is favoured by the Nature and Proportion of Punishments" linkb= "/research/montesquieu/spirit-of-the-laws/book-12/chapter-1" linkbtext= "Chapter 1" linkf= "/research/montesquieu/spirit-of-the-laws/book-12/chapter-6" linkftext= "Chapter 6"
+description: "Liberty is favoured by the Nature and Proportion of Punishments"
-+++
+icon: "/icons/mont.png"
+---

 LIBERTY is perfected when:
 - criminal laws derive each punishment from the nature of the crime.